Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 1. Connect to Azure using Connect-AzAccount

-• $ApplicationId: Provide ClientID of Azure AD Registered App with the same certificate and KeyVault permissions configured.
+• $ApplicationId: Provide the ClientID of the Entra ID Registered App with the same certificate and KeyVault permissions configured.

-• $TenantId: Provide Tenant ID of your organization.
-You can find tenant ID of your organization from Overview tab of Azure Active Directory on Azure portal.
+• $TenantId: Provide the Tenant ID of your organization.
+You can find the Tenant ID of your organization on the Overview tab of the Entra admin center.

-• $ClientSecret: Provide Client Secret of the service principal.
-You can find Client Secret by going to Azure portal -> App registration -> <SPO Service Principal> -> Certificate & secrets -> Client secrets.
+• $ClientSecret: Provide the Client Secret of the service principal.
+You can find the Client Secret by navigating to the Entra admin center > Applications > App registrations > Click on the Application > Certificate & secrets > Client secrets.

 Connect to Azure using Connect-AzAccount